-This plan is a rolling three-year plan from the commencement of the 2024-24 school year until the conclusion of the 2025-27 school year.
+This plan is a rolling three-year plan from the commencement of the 2025-26 school year until the conclusion of the 2027-28 school year.
+It is a continuum of actions building upon the previous year.
 Regular reviews are scheduled in October and May of each year of the plan.
+In addition, the principal updates the plan monthly and reports to the superintendent on the progress made.